php-kit/composer-bower-plugin/README.md

 This library is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).

-Copyright &copy; 2015 Impactwave, Lda.
+Copyright &copy; 2015 Impactwave, Lda and Vivid Planet Software GmbH

-Some parts of the source code originated from the [composer-extra-assets plugin](https://github.com/koala-framework/composer-extra-assets) and have been extensively modified.
+The project started originally as a fork of [composer-extra-assets plugin](https://github.com/koala-framework/composer-extra-assets), but it is being completely rewritten to use BowerPHP instead of the Bower executable.
+Soon, all code from the original project will be gone.

+Thank you, Niko Sams, for such an excelent plugin.